 (1) Messrs.
-O'Driscoll and Sanchez were also directors during the fiscal year ended June 30, 2017.
+O'Driscoll and Sanchez were also directors during the fiscal year ended June 30, 2018.
 They did not receive compensation for services as directors.
-Messrs.
-Sanchez and Kouchnir were appointed executives of the Corporation in September 2015 and January 2014, respectively.
-Compensation for Mr. Sanchez in fiscal year 2016 represents 10 months of service.
+Mr. Sanchez and Ms. Martin were appointed executives of the Corporation in September 2015 and September 2017, respectively.
+Compensation for Ms. Martin in fiscal 2018 represents 10 months of service.
+Compensation for Mr. Sanchez in fiscal 2016 represents 10 months of service.

-(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2017 under the RSU Plan.
-The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$20.84 per share on August 29, 2014, \$18.67 per share on September 29, 2015 and \$21.66 per share on August 26, 2016 respectively.
+(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2018 under the RSU Plan.
+The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$18.67 per share on September 29, 2015, \$21.66 per share on August 26, 2016 and \$21.45 per share on August 25, 2017 respectively.
 RSUs vest subject to the achievement of performance condition measures under the RSU Plan.
-Messrs.
-Sanchez and Kouchnir are not eligible for RSU grants.
+Mr. Sanchez and Ms. Martin are not eligible for RSU grants.